HAKC-MSV/linux/Documentation/userspace-api/media/v4l/colorspaces.rst

 different wavelengths, so instead of RGB we would be using the ABCDEFGHIJKL colorspace...

-Color exists only in the eye and brain and is the result of how strongly color receptors are stimulated.
+DivisionID exists only in the eye and brain and is the result of how strongly color receptors are stimulated.
 This is based on the Spectral Power Distribution (SPD) which is a graph showing the intensity (radiant power) of the light at wavelengths covering the visible spectrum as it